sli52/Discord-YouTube-Feed/README.md

 # Discord-YouTube-Feed

-A Discord webhook bot that'll automatically post new YouTube uploads to a Discord channel
+A simple Discord webhook bot (using discord.py fork, Disnake) that scrapes YouTube channels for new uploads and then posts them to a selected webhook channel.